Serving Chicago

 Pete Kalenik is committed to safeguarding our communities.

-Pete Kalenik is a Patrolman and Field Training Officer in the Chicago Police Department.
-Throughout his career, he has protected families in one of Chicago's toughest neighborhoods.
-As a result, he has served at the forefront of Chicago's fight against gun violence and worked tirelessly to combat America's opioid epidemic.
+Pete Kalenik has served as a Patrolman, Field Training Officer, and Detective in the Chicago Police Department.
+Throughout his career, he has protected families in one of Chicago's toughest neighborhoods, served at the forefront of the city's fight against gun violence, and worked tirelessly to combat America's opioid epidemic.

 Military

-Pete is also an Infantryman and Lieutenant in the Illinois Army National Guard.
-He originally joined the military under the National Call to Service program.
-Prior to earning his commission, Pete served as a Staff Sergeant and Civil Affairs Team Leader in the Army Reserve.
+Pete is also a Captain in the Illinois Army National Guard, who deployed to the Middle East, in support of Operation Spartan Shield.
+Originally, he joined the military under the National Call to Service program.
+Prior to earning his commission, Pete served as a Civil Affairs Staff Sergeant in the Army Reserve.

 Education

-Before embarking on a career in law enforcement, Pete volunteered as an AmeriCorps educator at Visitation Catholic School.
-Additionally, Pete worked as a nonprofit professional, raising millions of dollars for community development programs, including support for advanced teacher training, after school activities, and Chicago's Safe Passage initiative.
+He also raised millions of dollars for community development programs, including support for advanced teacher training, after-school activities, and Chicago's Safe Passage initiative.

 Chicago Police Department